For Refugees In Germany, Hope And Frustration Mark Path Toward Integration

 "They demand some money.
 If we pay monies then childrens will be free," Hussain says.
 "If we don't pay monies, they kill the peoples and childrens and cut the head, you know, they say 'Allahu Akbar.' "

-But a year and a half after a harrowing journey, much of it on foot, crossing mountainous borders and being beaten by police in Bulgaria, Hussain is stuck in refugee housing in Neuss, a German town across the Rhine River from Düsseldorf.
-Hussain says he's been treated well at the local refugee center, even though the self-service kitchen needs renovation and the bathrooms need work.
-He's spent more than a year-and-a-half here waiting just to get an asylum interview.
+But a year and a half after a harrowing journey, much of it on foot, crossing mountainous borders and being beaten by police in Bulgaria, Hussain is stuck in refugee housing in Neuss, a German town across the Rhine River from Duesseldorf.
+Hussain says he has been treated well at the local refugee center, even though the self-service kitchen needs renovation and the bathrooms need work.
+He has spent more than a year and a half here waiting just to get an asylum interview.
 In the meantime, there's not much to do except chores like vacuuming the carpets in the room he shares with another refugee.

 Refugee from the wrong country

-Hussain's big problem is that he's Pakistani.
+Hussain's big problem is that he is Pakistani.
 Germany doesn't recognize Pakistan as a country dangerous enough for its citizens to automatically receive asylum.
 As a result, few social services are available to him.
 Some local volunteers, like Ilona Valero, have been providing some aid.
 "I try to help with all the papers.
 In Germany there are a lot of papers," she says with a resigned laugh.
 "They are waiting such a long time.
 There is no structure in the day.
 They're waiting for German lessons.
 They're waiting for permission to stay and permission to work."

 Recently the volunteers have managed to get temporary jobs for a few refugees, including work at a garden center for Hussain.
 It will help him pass the time while he awaits an asylum decision.
 But his odds are not good — during the past two years fewer than 10 percent of Pakistanis seeking asylum in Germany were successful.

-Note: A previous caption misspelled Solomon Yhdego's first name as Soloman.